emyann/prisma-uml/README.md

 - [ ] Feat: Handle `-o text -f my-erd.puml|.wsd|.plantuml...`
 - [ ] Fix: Left side / Start leaf have wrong order on `o|`
 - [ ] Remove `--output` in favor of extension handling (.svg, .png, .jpg, .puml...) (?)
+- [ ] Fix: Multiple cardinalities when should be online one (see simple example)

 ## Authors